SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks

 \subsection{Spiking Neural Networks}

 SNNs are designed to mimic biological behavior more accurately than ANNs through spiking neurons \cite{yao_spikedriven_2024}.
-However, the non-differentiable nature of neuron spike firing prevents SNNs from being trained with traditional backpropagation algorithms used in ANNs.
-To address this challenge, researchers have proposed two training approaches for SNNs: ANN2SNN conversion and direct training.
-The ANN2SNN conversion approach approximates ReLU activation using average firing rate, allowing trained ANNs to be transformed into SNNs \cite{huang2025converting}.
-Although this approach has led to powerful SNNs \cite{kim_spikingyolo_2020}, it requires thousands of time steps.
-Moreover, this method is suited only for static datasets, and the performance of converted SNNs depends on the original ANNs.
-Conversely, the direct training method leverages surrogate gradients to optimize SNNs \cite{fan_sfod_2024}, facilitating their training on a variety of datasets and achieving strong performance within a limited number of time steps.
+However, the non-differentiable nature of neuron spike firing prevents SNNs from being trained with traditional backpropagation.
+To address this, researchers have proposed two approaches, ANN2SNN conversion and direct training.
+The former requires thousands of time steps and is suited only for static datasets \cite{kim_spikingyolo_2020}.
+The latter leverages surrogate gradients \cite{fan_sfod_2024}, achieving strong performance within limited time steps.
 Therefore, we employ the direct training strategy in this study.

-To advance the performance of SNNs and realize deeper architectures, researchers have proposed numerous SNN-based residual learning methods \cite{zheng_going_2021, fang_deep_2021, hu_advancing_2024}.
+To further advance SNN performance and realize deeper architectures, researchers have proposed numerous SNN-based residual learning methods \cite{zheng_going_2021, fang_deep_2021, hu_advancing_2024}.
 Among them, SEW-ResNet \cite{fang_deep_2021} and MS-ResNet \cite{hu_advancing_2024} address gradient issues and train networks exceeding 100 layers.
-However, the former does not consider the non-spiking convolutions caused by spike addition.
+However, the former introduces non-spiking convolutions caused by spike addition.
 The latter solves this issue but introduces a local firing saturation problem that we identify in this work.
 This paper further investigates SNN characteristics to enhance feature extraction while maintaining a full-spiking network.

 Intuitively, our work is related to SNN-based attention mechanisms \cite{yao2023attention, yao2023inherent}, as both aim to improve spiking feature representation.
 However, there are fundamental differences.
 Firstly, in terms of problem nature, \cite{yao2023attention, yao2023inherent} focus on identifying and suppressing redundant spike firing in SNNs, which is essentially a feature-level selection problem.
 In contrast, our work addresses local firing saturation in SNN-based object detection.
 The former concerns excessive firing of uninformative spikes, while the latter involves identical firing patterns among adjacent neurons, leading to a loss of feature discriminability.
 Secondly, the two works differ in methodology. \cite{yao2023attention, yao2023inherent} propose plug-and-play attention modules.
 In contrast, our method addresses local firing saturation through structural improvements at the network level, namely MDS in the backbone and SMFM in the neck.